snugbee/analytics_on_graph/workshop_setup_guide.md

 <img width="60%" alt="Blank Sandbox" src="https://github.com/snugbee/analytics_on_graph/blob/main/img/blanksandbox.jpeg?raw=true">

-5. The sandbox will be created, a credentials files is downloaded and you'll be taken to the sandbox page.
+5. The sandbox will be created, a credentials file will be downloaded and you'll be taken to the sandbox page.
 Click the "Open" button to open the Neo4j Browser:

 <img width="80%" alt="Open Browser" src="https://github.com/snugbee/analytics_on_graph/blob/main/img/openbrowser.jpeg?raw=true">